Feb 14, 2017 04:28 AM EST

 College admissions is a tedious process; it involves filling out forms, essays, interviews, meeting deadlines and many others.
 But, it is more than just that, because more and more college officers are looking into your social media accounts and social media presence and yes, it influences their impression about you.

 According to a report, colleges and universities look at the things that their potential students are posting on their social media accounts including Facebook, Instagram and Twitter, US News reported.
+Some students try to become famous by buying Instagram followers cheap from websites like BuyTrueFollowers and gain popularity quickly.

 A Kaplan Test Prep survey was conducted which involved 350 college admissions officers in the US, and 35 percent of these officers were found to have looked at the applicants' social media accounts to get more information about them.
 And although they have started tracking this since 2008, it was said that the number are even higher now, according to FastWeb.